 The app also includes a reading portion where users are introduced to the phonetics of the language as well as the alphabet and writing system.

-Italki is an online market place that connects language learners with language teachers for paid one-on-one language classes via video or audio chat.
+Italki is an online market place that connects learners with language teachers for paid one-on-one classes via video or audio chat.

 Lesson methods will vary widely based on the teacher you choose, but with over 10,000 teachers offering courses in more than 100 languages you will likely find the teacher that works best for you.

-You can also connect with language speakers from around the world and practice your speaking skills for free!
+You can also connect with native speakers from around the world and practice your speaking skills for free!

 *with a purchase of $20 or more.
 After you complete your first purchased lesson a credit of $10 will be added to your account